- The competition shall be known as THE HAYDN WOOD MUSICAL FESTIVAL

 - The competition shall be open to all children and young people up to the age of 21 years.

 - The competition is intended for amateurs.
 Professionals are not eligible to compete.
-Conductors may be professional and instrumental groups may include one professional.
+Conductors may be professional and instrumental groups may include one professional in an accompanying capacity.
 For the purposes of this Festival, professionals are defined as teachers and performers whose principal means of livelihood are derived from the particular branch of the Festival in which they compete.

 - All entries must be in writing and on the form supplied.
 A SEPARATE ENTRY FORM MUST BE USED FOR EACH CLASS.

 - Performers will be notified when the ballot for order of competing has taken place, and the date and time the classes will be held.

 - PERFORMERS MUST REPORT TO THE ASSEMBLY STEWARD 15 MINUTES BEFORE THEIR CLASS IS DUE TO START.
 PERFORMERS NOT ANSWERING TO THEIR NAME WHEN CALLED UPON AT THE TIME THEIR CLASS IS DUE TO START WILL FORFEIT THEIR RIGHT TO COMPETE IN THAT PARTICULAR CLASS, SUBJECT TO THE DECISION OF THE ADJUDICATOR’S STEWARD.

 - All Performers taking part in the Open Classes or playing ‘own choice’ pieces are encouraged to bring their own accompanist.
 However, the Festival accompanist will be available if required (see Rule 13).
 The Committee reserve the right to refuse the service of the Festival accompanist for music of a complex technical and rhythmical nature that would require rehearsal prior to performance.
 However, the Festival Accompanist will play for ALL other classes except for Choral Classes, Recorder Ensembles and Family Class, or ootherwise stated.